anmolsahu2k/movie_search_app/README.md

 # movie_search_app

 ## Install
-Install all the dependencies from the wdb
+Install all the dependencies from package.json

 ## Run
 ```